-To sponsor a child, you may select a child from the available children listed on our website (www.STCHM.org/sponsor).
+To sponsor a child, you may select a child from the available children listed on our website (www.stchm.org/sponsor).
 You may also contact Victoria Orr at 361-994-0940 to request additional information or let us know your preference of the age and gender of the child you wish to sponsor.
 STCH Ministries will work to match you with a child that meets your desired specifications, when possible.
-Rebeca Dinzey, a Dominican school teacher and faithful Christian, serves as our Samuel's Fund Director and administers Samuel's Fund contributions.
+Rebeca Dinzey, a Dominican schoolteacher and faithful Christian, serves as our Samuel's Fund Director and administers Samuel's Fund contributions.
 She also counsels caregivers and tutors and lovingly follows each child's progress.

-As a sponsor, you will receive pictures, drawings and/or letters from your sponsored child.
-A yearly report on your child's progress in their educational, spiritual and physical growth will also be provided.
-One of the special joys for many sponsors is the opportunity to visit their sponsored child in the Dominican Republic or El Salvador, as part of a mission trip.
+As a sponsor, you will receive pictures, drawings, and/or letters from your sponsored child.
+A yearly report on your child's progress in their educational, spiritual, and physical growth will also be provided.
+One of the special joys for many sponsors is the opportunity to visit their sponsored child in the Dominican Republic.
 STCH Ministries will be happy to assist you in making these arrangements.